Transform Your Neovim into an IDE: A Step-by-Step Guide

 .

-- If you have configured your Neovim followed my post previously, you may check this commit to see how to migrate from
+- If you have configured your Neovim following my post previously, you may check this commit to see how to migrate from

 Further reading

-- How to set up Neovim for a new programming langauge and get more control over code formatting, please refer to the next post
+- How to set up Neovim for a new programming language and get more control over code formatting, please refer to the next post

 Version info